o28o/dictPlugin/ExtentionMethod.md

 This is a pretty basic code.
 If you'll improve it or get better solution for this case, please let me know.

+If you're a webmaster and host Pali Texts.
+The [WebSitePlugin](https://github.com/o28o/dictPlugin) method is a much userfriendly way to add Pali Lookup to your site.

    ## Code to paste in step 2
 ```
 // ==UserScript==